bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 The rest of this document will describe the semantics of the DSL itself.
-ISLE has been designed to be a general-purpose DSL that can apply to any sort of backtracking pattern-matching problem, and will generate a decision tree in Rust that can call into arbitrary interface code.
+ISLE has been designed to be a general-purpose DSL that can apply to any backtracking pattern-matching problem, and will generate a decision tree in Rust that can call into arbitrary interface code.